elatov/elatov.github.io/_posts/2014-02-20-install-arch-linux-samsung-chromebook.md

 ### Install Display Manager

-I wanted to use **lightdm** as my display manager, so let&#8217;s go ahead and install that:
+I wanted to use **lightdm** as my display manager, so let's go ahead and install that:

     sudo pacman -S lightdm lightdm-gtk3-greeter

-Now let&#8217;s enable the service on startup:
+Now let's enable the service on startup:

     sudo systemctl enable lightdm